Columbus, Ohio: 20th century

 The effects of the Great Depression were less severe in Columbus, as the city's diversified economy helped it fare better than its Rust Belt neighbors.
 World War II brought many new jobs and another population surge.
 This time, most new arrivals were migrants from the "extraordinarily depressed rural areas" of Appalachia, who would soon account for more than a third of Columbus's growing population.
 In 1948, the Town and Country Shopping Center opened in suburban Whitehall, and it is now regarded as one of the first modern shopping centers in the United States.

 The construction of the Interstate Highway System signaled the arrival of rapid suburb development in central Ohio.
 To protect the city's tax base from this suburbanization, Columbus adopted a policy of linking sewer and water hookups to annexation to the city.
 By the early 1990s, Columbus had grown to become Ohio's largest city in land area and in population.

 Efforts to revitalize downtown Columbus have had some success in recent decades, though like most major American cities, some architectural heritage was lost in the process.
 In the 1970s, landmarks such as Union Station and the Neil House hotel were razed to construct high-rise offices and big retail space.
 The PNC Bank building was constructed in 1977, as well as the Nationwide Plaza buildings and other towers that sprouted during this period.
 The construction of the Greater Columbus Convention Center has brought major conventions and trade shows to the city.

+AmeriFlora '92 was held in the city in 1992, part of the Christopher Columbus Quincentennial Jubilee, celebrating the 500th anniversary of Columbus's first voyage.
+The organizers also planned to create a replica Native American village, among other attractions.
+Local and national native leaders protested the event with a day of mourning, followed by protests and fasts at City Hall.
+The protests prevented the native village from being exhibited.
+Annual fasts continued until 1997.
+A protest also took place during the dedication of the Santa Maria replica, an event held in late 1991 on the day before Columbus Day and in time for the jubilee.